jstoxrocky/freelinreg/README.md

         log(y) c gdp^2 cap

-The followign Wald Tests are all admissible:
+The following Wald Tests are all admissible:

         gdp^2=0, cap=0